bulk-billed, obligation-free breast implant checks in Brisbane

 When a breast implant loses its internal support and your skin is not able to hold the implant properly in place it can begin to sink towards the lower part of the breast area.
 There is generally a larger distance between your nipple and inframammary fold, the bottom of your breast tissue may seem to bulge slightly downward, or your nipples may appear as if they are pointing more upwards than forwards.

 Breast implant rippling can cause noticeable ripples on the outside and underside of the breasts.
 This is more common in saline breast implants or women with naturally smaller breasts where there is less breast tissue to cover the implant.
 For women who have implants placed over the muscle rippling can be more common also.

 There are also numerous other breast implant complications that patients may face including unexplained firmness or swelling or unexpected changes in the shape, size or feel of the breasts well after a patient has fully recovered post-operatively.

 BRAS is designed for women who are generally at least 12 months post-breast augmentation and underwent initial surgery for aesthetic reasons.
 BRAS is NOT designed to provide breast cancer checks and is NOT suitable for any person who has undergone breast reconstruction surgery for diagnosed breast cancer or prophylactic reasons.

 Patients will seek a breast implant check and breast implant ultrasound for a number of reasons including post-operative complications, general concerns, dissatisfaction with initial surgery, or to seek professional guidance regarding post-operative care and maintenance.
 Post-operative complications are the most common cause for a breast implant review, and there are a number of complications which can occur at varying degrees of severity, and assessment and treatment from a qualified health professional is important.

-Located in Hamilton, Brisbane, BRAS is a nurse practitioner-led clinic presented by Nurse Keren McKenna—Nurse Practitioner— operating alongside Dr. Philip Richardson – Plastic, Reconstructive & Cosmetic Surgeon.
+Located in Hamilton, Brisbane, BRAS is a nurse practitioner-led clinic run by Nurse Keren McKenna—Nurse Practitioner.